adamhindTESP/Inertia-Rebellion/docs/PROJECT_CHARTER.md

 # Inertia Rebellion Project Charter

-**`/docs/CHARTER.md` — Governance and Scope Document**
+**/docs/CHARTER.md — Governance and Scope Document**

 ---

 ## 1. Project Mission

 **Inertia Rebellion** is an open-source, citizen-science initiative to design, build, and validate a low-cost torsion-balance experiment.
-The goal is to **test instrument sensitivity** to hypothetical macroscopic inertial anisotropy (e.g., effects sometimes discussed in Mach-inspired or anisotropic inertia models) at a target coupling level of:
+The goal is to test **instrument sensitivity** to hypothetical macroscopic inertial anisotropy (e.g., effects sometimes discussed in Mach-inspired or anisotropic inertia models) at a target coupling level of:

-\[
+$$
 \alpha \sim 1 \times 10^{-10}
-\]
+$$

 This project emphasizes **instrumentation-first science**, using pre-registered protocols, open hardware and software, and community review.

 No claim is made regarding the existence of new physics.